manika7105/BookVerse/README.md

 # 📚 BookVerse – Your Gateway to Endless Stories

-**BookVerse** is a fully responsive, single-page book website developed using **HTML**, **CSS**, and **JavaScript**.
-It provides users with an elegant and interactive platform to explore books, browse by genre, and subscribe for updates.
-This frontend-focused project showcases modern design principles, smooth animations, and a seamless user experience.
+**BookVerse** is a frontend web application designed to simulate a modern online bookstore experience.
+Users can browse book collections, explore categories, view featured books, and navigate through an interactive and responsive interface optimized for desktop and mobile devices.

 ---